differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-31-eunit-examples-setup.md

 If you prefer (maybe you've used JUnit in the past), you can think of `suite_setup` and `suite_cleanup` as `before_all` and `after_all`, respectively.

+Note also that, because we called `some_server:start_link()`, we're linked to the server process.
+When we kill it in `cleanup`, this will occasionally kill the test process as well.
+To avoid this, we call `unlink` first.
+There are better ways to deal with this; I'll discuss those later.